 Approaches to Healthy Living.

-Medication, therapy, regular discussions with the doctor, and the support of family and friends are all important to your child's Bipolar Disorder treatment plan.
+Medication, therapy, regular discussions with the doctor, and the support of family and friends are all important to your teen's Schizophrenia treatment plan.
 Good nutrition and exercise, and learning to deal with family, school, and social situations are important, too.

 Maintain balanced nutrition.
-While there are no specific dietary requirements for patients with Bipolar Disorder, a balanced diet can provide a consistent level of energy and help protect against other illnesses.
+While there are no specific dietary requirements for patients with Schizophrenia, a balanced diet can provide a consistent level of energy and help protect against other illnesses.
 A healthy balance should include:

 - Fresh fruits and vegetables